iSteve-O/homebridge-multiswitcheroo/README.md

 ### Standard Switch (`Switcheroo`)
 This switch version had to be removed from the plugin to fix the code.
 If you need a single switch install `homebridge-http-switch` or revert to version 1.0.3 of `homebridge-multiswitcheroo` and it will continue  to work.

-If you already had a `Switcheroo` accessory defined & wish to update, simply change the `accessory` type from `Switcheroo` to `HTTP-SWITCH` then install the `homebridge-http-switch` plugin and reboot.
-The switch should continue to work (scenes & automations may need to be rebuilt but I am unsure.
-Sorry about this.
+If you already had a `Switcheroo` accessory defined & wish to update, simply change the `accessory` type from `Switcheroo` to `HTTP-SWITCH` & change the `pollingInterval` config entry to `pullInterval`, then install the `homebridge-http-switch` plugin and reboot.
+The switch will continue to work just as before (scenes & automations will need to be rebuilt; sorry about this).